-Good news: She may be eager to share her growing experience with you.
+The good news: She may be eager to share her growing experience with you.
 Ask to look at her books, or go with her to a La Leche League meeting.
 Some of the things you discover may feel surprisingly right to you.
 One grandmother said, “I always felt there was a piece missing with my babies.
 I think this was it.”

-Good news: This will be a baby to brag about.
+The good news: This will be a baby to brag about.
 Breastfed babies tend to be smart, walk early, stay healthy, feel solid, and look rosy.
 And even if your grandchild seems clingy at first, in time that clinginess will blossom into a secure sense of independence.
 This will be a child who loves going to Grandma’s house!
 But right now, he doesn’t need your help and support.
 His mother does.
 By encouraging her to enjoy her new role and helping her find the information and support she needs to make breastfeeding go smoothly, you’re making a golden investment in your grandchild’s future.